Effect heterogeneity and variable selection for standardizing causal effects to a target population: Effect Homogeneity in Distribution

 \section{Effect Homogeneity in Distribution}

 An alternative approach is to operationalize effect homogeneity in terms of the individual counterfactual distributions under treatment and no treatment.
-Effect homogeneity in distribution holds whenever the following two conditions hold simultaneously: (1) If everyone in both populations were untreated, you would observe the same distribution of outcomes in the two populations ($Y^{a=0} \independent P$) and (2) if everyone in both populations were treated, you would observe the same distribution of outcomes in the two populations ($Y^{a=1} \independent P$).
-VanderWeele \cite{VanderWeele2012ConfoundingMeasure.} proved that effect homogeneity in distribution implies effect homogeneity in measure for all standard effect measures, effect homogeneity in distribution is therefore a strictly stronger assumption than effect homogeneity in measure.
+Effect homogeneity in distribution between the study population and the target population holds whenever the following two conditions hold simultaneously: (1) If everyone in both populations were untreated, you would observe the same distribution of outcomes in the two populations ($Y^{a=0} \independent P$) and (2) if everyone in both populations were treated, you would observe the same distribution of outcomes in the two populations ($Y^{a=1} \independent P$).
+This condition was referred to as "S-ignorability" by Bareinboim and Pearl, and as "exchangeability between populations" by Lesko et al \cite{lesko_generalizing_2017}.
+VanderWeele \cite{vanderweele_confounding_2012} showed that effect homogeneity in distribution implies homogeneity of all standard effect measures; effect homogeneity in distribution is therefore a stronger assumption than effect homogeneity in measure on standard scales.

+In order to illustrate the difference between effect homogeneity in distribution and effect homogeneity in measure, we again consider the logistic regression model discussed in the previous section:

+This model is restricted to the study population, and omits the product term \(\beta_3 \times A\times W\).
+We showed that this model is justified under effect homogeneity in measure on the OR scale between groups in the study population.
+We note that this model could also be justified under effect homogeneity in distribution between the same two groups.
+However, this modeling approach has an immediate implication: If effect homogeneity in distribution holds and the effect of $A$ on $Y$ is unconfounded conditional on $W$ and $P=s$, then \(\beta_2\) must be equal to zero (see Appendix 2).
+This makes the model subject to an empirical test: if e.g. the Wald test rejects $\beta_2 =0$ the model is misspecified.
+While we do not recommend this as a test of the homogeneity assumption, we believe this example illustrates that effect homogeneity in distribution is a very strong concept, and that investigators often have to rely on a weaker form of effect homogeneity.

-As with effect homogeneity in measure, this condition may hold within levels of a set of covariates $V$.
-If effect homogeneity in distribution holds conditional on $V$, one can use a third standardization formula, also shown in Table 2, based on separately standardizing the risk under treatment and the risk under no treatment from the study population, to the distribution of $V$ in the target population.
-This standardization formula can equivalently be computed by using Cole and Stuart’s inverse probability weighted methods \cite{Cole2010GeneralizingTrial.}.
+As with effect homogeneity in measure, effect homogeneity in distribution may hold within levels of a set of covariates $V$.
+If effect homogeneity in distribution between the study population and the target population holds conditional on $V$, one can use a third standardization formula (approach 3 in Table 2), based on separately standardizing the conditional risk under treatment and the conditional risk under no treatment from the study population, to the distribution of $V$ in the target population.

-Effect homogeneity in distribution will often be implausible in realistic randomized and observational studies.
-Specifically, methods that rely on this assumption are valid only if they account for every cause of the outcome that differs between the study population and the target population.